Wills

 On the 19 Jan 1788 Thomas Trubody of Wick and Abson, innkeeper made his will.

-He devised unto his son John Trubody, his daughter Mary Trubody and his daughter Ann Trubody all his real estate, to them and their heirs,
+He devised unto his son John Trubody, his daughter Mary Trubody and his daughter Ann Trubody all his real estate, to them and their heirs, equally between them share and share alike.

 Subject with the payment of £20 a piece to his two sons, Thomas Trubody and William Trubody.